-If you love eggnog, these gluten free eggnog cupcakes will make your day.
+If you love eggnog, these fluffy gluten free eggnog cupcakes will make your day.
 Feel free to use regular or dairy-free eggnog in this recipe!
-Sweet spicy flavors and a creamy frosting make this a popular holiday dessert!
+Sweet, spicy flavors and creamy frosting make this a popular holiday dessert!

 For the best cupcake recipes, check out my Gluten Free Cupcakes resource guide!!

-- Gluten free flour blend - I have used both King Arthur Measure for Measure and Bob's Red Mill 1 to 1 GF Blend in this recipe.
-That doesn't mean others will not work, I just have not tested other flours.
+- Gluten Free Flour Blend - I have used both King Arthur Measure for Measure and Bob's Red Mill 1 to 1 GF Blend in this recipe.
+That doesn't mean others will not work; I have not tested other flours.

-- Xanthan gum or guar gum - if your gluten free blend doesn't contain one of these, you will need to add it.
+- Xanthan Gum or Guar Gum - if your gluten free blend doesn't contain one of these, you will need to add it.
 See the Substitutions below for a gum-free option.

-- Eggnog - you can use regular or a dairy-free eggnog to make this gluten free eggnog cupcakes recipe.
+- Eggnog - You can use regular or dairy-free eggnog to make this gluten-free eggnog cupcake recipe.

 Step 2: In a smaller bowl, add your wet ingredients.
 Whisk to blend.

 Step 4: Put the cupcake batter into parchment paper cupcake liners.
 Fill each cup ¾ full with the cupcake batter.
 I usually recommend parchment paper liners because the cupcake will not stick to the wrapper.

-Allow the gluten free eggnog cupcakes to cool on a cooling rack.
+Step 5: Allow the gluten free eggnog cupcakes to cool on a cooling rack.
 Don't frost the cupcakes until they are completely cooled.

 It is important to know what sprinkles are gluten free.
 Most do not have sugar added, but many are made on shared equipment.
 You can also check out my list of Gluten Free Sprinkles brands to choose the one best for you.